 The 2000s have introduced the idea of high-end brands reaching new audiences by collaborating with high-street chains, producing limited editions that customers fight to get their hands on for just a few weeks.
 It combines scarcity with a mass approach that drives desire but safeguards the brand from overexposure – and makes the product, service or experience seem more valuable.

-A luxury brand’s identity must capture its excellence, as well as its unique personality, aura and attitude, so they are careful to ally themselves with a specific cause or outlook.
+A luxury brand’s identity must capture its excellence (what does brand identity mean?), as well as its unique personality, aura and attitude, so they are careful to ally themselves with a specific cause or outlook.
 Tiffany has come to stand for the most romantic symbol of love, Liberty as a collection of the exotic and eclectic, Lamborghini as the playboy’s ultimate toy.
 Each tries to establish a personal connection with their audience, reflecting their dreams, desires and need for recognition.

 Sponsorship is popular, whether sports (Rolex alone sponsors tennis, golf, sailing and motor sports), film (Omega, Aston Martin and Brioni are all associated with James Bond; Chopard sponsors the Cannes Film Festival); and Burberry reaches to young audience by giving a platform to young British bands.